InfernalSuite/homepage/docs_asp/migrating.md

 ## Migrating the API
 The API has undergone rework and the main API class has been renamed from `SlimePlugin` to `AdvancedSlimePaperAPI`.
+Please note that **the locking system has been removed**, you now have to handle it yourself.

 ### What does this mean for me?